Optimal Bayesian design for model discrimination via classification: The Classification Approach

 It is possible to obtain estimates for the posterior model probabilities $p(m|\vecty,\vectd)$ from trees and random forests.
 However, these estimates are not smooth and very rough, in particular for trees.
-Moreover, for classification trees or random forests it is usually not possible to account for overfitting by estimating the expected multinomial deviance loss on a separate test set or by using out-of-bag class predictions for random forests.
-This is explained in more detail in Appendix~\ref{app:CART_RF}.
-The only possibility to estimate the expected multinomial deviance loss when using trees or random forests is to estimate it imperfectly on the training set, without performing out-of-bag estimation in the case of random forests.
+It might happen that the estimated posterior model probabilities for some observations are 0, which causes problems when estimating the expected multinomial deviance loss.
+Appendix~\ref{app:CART_RF} discusses this issue in more detail and explains how we deal with it.